tsnellgrove/dark_castle3/doc/to_do.md

 						- DONE: > 1 except item
 						- DONE: except item not in your inventory
 						- DONE: no except item
-					- TBD: tighten code
+					- DONE: tighten code - first pass
-			- TBD: enable use of 'and' with action multiples ?
-			- TBD: enable use of 'from' with action multiples ??
-			- TBD: update help menu to explain 'drop all' & 'except'
-			- TBD: update help menu to explain command queue
 			- TBD: enable 'take all'
 				- IDEA: in order of weight ?
 				- TBD: test in Zork to see order / behavior of 'take all'
+				- TBD: expand app_main() 'drop all' case to include 'take all'
+				- TBD: expand Item.take() methoed to use multiples UI
+				- TBD: expand 'except' case to include take all
+			- TBD: Full code clean-up - probably need a separate 'except' function
+			- TBD: update help menu to explain 'drop all / take all' & 'except'
+			- TBD: update help menu to explain command queue
 		- INPROC: entrance => gatehouse
 			- TBD: replace all instances in game_update()
 			- TBD: replace all instances in game_static_gbl()